tomjaguarpaw/trainings/lynda/communication-foundations.md

-# Communication Fundamentals -- John Ullmen
+# Communication Foundations -- John Ullmen

 * We judge ourselves on intent.
 Others judge us on impact.